 RentSafeTO is a bylaw enforcement program that is supposed to force landlords to properly maintain their buildings.
 This program applies to all apartment buildings in the City of Toronto with three or more storeys and 10 or more units.

 This program does not apply to rented condo units.
-In these cases, issues should be directed to the individual unit owner before contacting 311.
+In these cases, issues should be directed to the individual unit owner before contacting 311 if necessary maintenance is not done..

 Key Mandates of RentSafeTO: